-Continuous water temperature monitoring is performed in the Manganui River upstream and downstream of the Tariki Road weir from November to May in each monitoring year.
+Continuous water temperature monitoring is performed in the Manganui River upstream and downstream of the Tariki weir from November to April for each monitoring year.
 Monitoring indicated that temperatures continued to show a general significant increase below the weir compared to upstream temperatures.
 The upstream site has previously indicated that the catchment may be warming (Figure 5).
-However, during the most recent periods the temperatures have shown a cooling trend.
+However, during the most recent periods the temperatures have shown a slight cooling trend.
 This indicates that fluctuations and variations continue to occur during the different monitoring periods.

-Average monthly water temperatures were colder by less than 1- 2 degrees for all months when compared to the long term average.
-Furthermore, the number of days that experienced a maximum temperature in excess of 25°C was below average, with the upstream and downstream sites not experiencing a water temperature in excess of 25°C. The percentage of maximum daily water temperatures greater than 20°C at both the upstream and downstream sites were significantly less this monitoring year, compared to 2021-2022 and the long-term average for 2002-2021.
-Only 2.7% at the upstream site for 2022-2023 compared to 11.28% for 2021-2022 and 9.15% for 2002-2021; and 10.73% at the downstream site for 2022-2023 compared to 20.64% for 2021-2022 and 18.14% for 2002-2021 (Table 6).
+Average monthly water temperatures were similar to historical means for each month when compared to the long term average.
+Furthermore, the number of days that experienced a maximum temperature in excess of 25°C was below average both upstream and downstream.
+The upstream site did not experience temperatures above 25°C however, the downstream exceeded 25°C on two consecutive occasions during the monitored months.

+The percentage of maximum daily water temperatures greater than 20°C at both the upstream and downstream sites were higher this monitoring year, compared to 2022/23, and marginally higher than the long-term average for 2002-2022.
+An increase to 9.92% at the upstream site for 2023/24 compared to 2.70% for 2021/22 and 9.24% for 2002-2022; and 20.00% at the downstream site for 2023/24 compared to 10.73% for 2022/23 and 18.24% for 2002-2022 (Table 6).
+When comparing figures, it should be noted that 2022/23 had overall lower than average temperatures due to the meteorological conditions during the summer period.

-Temperatures over 25°C can adversely affect trout and other freshwater fish communities as well as being outside the tolerance range of some sensitive macroinvertebrate taxa.
+Temperatures over 25°C can adversely affect trout and other freshwater fish communities and potentially outside the tolerance range of some sensitive macroinvertebrate taxa.
 Furthermore, temperatures over 20°C, for extended periods, can put stress on fish.
 No fish kills were reported in the residual flow reach of the Manganui River, although this is not actively monitored.

-The mean temperature differences between upstream and downstream recorded in the 2022-2023 period were in line with the mean temperature difference since 2002, when the residual flow limit was increased to 400 L/s..
+The mean temperature differences between upstream and downstream recorded in the 2023/24 period were in line with the mean temperature difference since 2002, when the residual flow limit was increased to 400L/s.

-Because of an extended period of natural to near natural flows in the residual flow reach in early 2010, it was possible to assess what impact the main abstraction has on the water temperatures in this reach.
+Due to an extended period of natural to near natural flows in the residual flow reach in early 2010, it was possible to assess what impact the main abstraction has on the water temperatures in this reach.
 This showed that even though the Manganui River was running slightly warmer at that time than was typical, the temperatures in the residual flow reach were reduced by this natural flow.
 It was also clear that temperatures which can negatively affect stream biota (>20°C) are less likely to occur under the more natural flow, and that their increased occurrence in the residual flow reach is directly related to the reduced flow.